Least Damaging Hair Extensions

 Tape-Ins

-Below, we’ve linked a video by Kirstie Roche explaining all there is to know about washing tape-in extensions.
+Below, we’ve linked a video by Kirstie Roche that explains everything you need to know about washing tape-in extensions.

 Hair Loss